 A number of factors may impact your ability to go to sleep early.
 Perhaps you are not a morning person, or you have work or family obligations that keep you up late.
 Some sleep or mental health disorders, such as insomnia or anxiety, can make falling asleep difficult.
 In other instances, nighttime may be your only time to relax, and so you engage in revenge bedtime procrastination and stay up late, which then negatively impacts your next day.

-The average adult needs between seven and nine hours of sleep each night.
-However, 35% of Americans get fewer than seven hours of sleep at night.
+The average adult needs at least seven hours of sleep each night.
+Howenver, 35% of Americans get fewer than seven hours of sleep at night.
 If an early work or school schedule is making it difficult to get a full night’s rest, you may wonder how you can reset your sleep routine.
 Implementing sleep hygiene techniques may help you train your body to go to sleep earlier.

 Develop an Evening Routine

 Bedtime routines are a well-documented, effective strategy for improving sleep in children.
 Incorporating relaxing activities before bed is also recommended for adults to improve sleep habits and get more sleep overall.

 Your routine at night can include any number of relaxing activities:

 - Taking a Warm Shower or Bath: A shower or a bath can help you destress and relax before bedtime.
 Plus, research shows that this routine lowers your core body temperature, which can help you fall asleep faster and improve your quality of sleep.

 - Meditation: The practice of quiet, concentrated attention has a number of health benefits.
 Meditation near bedtime may help reduce anxiety that might otherwise keep you awake, limit symptoms of insomnia, and reduce sleep disturbances.

 - Reading: Reading a book is another good way to relax and induce sleepiness.
 It is important to note that some researchers have found that reading on a tablet rather than a book can make you less sleepy and delay deep sleep .